 On the front of the card are the contact details for the officer in charge of your matter.
-This includes their name, email address, police station, phone number, COPS Event Number and information on who to contact if the officer is unavailable, if you need to call for any enquiries.
+This includes their name, phone number and COPS Event Number.
+If the officer is not available please ask for the supervising Sergeant.

 - Explain how we will deal with your matter and whether any further action will be taken

 - Provide you with a COPS reference number and contact telephone number of the investigating officer

 - If police proceed with an investigation, where possible, they will keep you informed throughout the investigation at least every 28 days until the matter is closed or suspended.
 Police will inform you of the status of the investigation right to the very end.
 This includes where an investigation cannot progress any further without further information or evidence

 - Encourage you to contact police if you change your contact details and need or have any further information.

 Customer service is a priority of the NSW Police Force and is what the community expects.
 Our customers have reasonable expectations of NSW Police, that is for NSW Police: